-- 2. If you miss two consecutive weeks of class without contacting me or having someone contact me on your behalf, I may drop you. - 3.
-After five non-consecutive absences, I may drop you from the course. - G. Ultimately, it is your responsibility to drop the course if you are not going to be able to complete it. - H. If I do not drop you and you miss more than one-fourth of the class, your final grade will be dropped by one letter grade.
+- A. If you do not attend during the first week of class, I will drop you. - B. I will only make exceptions to this in situations where I am contacted beforehand and any work that was due during the first week was turned in with me as pre-arranged. - C. If you miss two consecutive weeks of class without contacting me or having someone contact me on your behalf, I may drop you. - D. After five non-consecutive absences, I may drop you from the course. - E. Ultimately, it is your responsibility to drop the course if you are not going to be able to complete it. - F. If I do not drop you and you miss more than one-fifth of the class, your final grade will be dropped by one letter grade.

-V. Participation: (5% of total grade)
+VII.Participation (5% of total grade)

-Part of your grade is based on participation in class discussions and work.
-For the most part, inclass and group work cannot make up outside of class.
+A. Part of your grade is based on participation in class discussions and work.
+For the most part, in-class and group work cannot make up outside of class.
 If you expect to accomplish passing level writing by the end of the semester, it is important for you to actively participate in class.